akramghaleb/Route-Rider-System/README.md

 - Ability to change theme settings
 - Support roles and permissions
 - Support Light & Dark theme
-- Support Soft delete and recover tasks
+- Support Soft delete and recovery tasks
 - If you like this work you can <a href="https://github.com/akramghaleb">see more here</a>

 ## Installation